 By mentioning the number of items available, the visitor will be more likely to buy the product now.

-Step 2.
-From the next window choose New A/B Test and enter a name for your experiment.
+From the next window choose New A/B Test to create a new experiment.

-Next, you can either add the exact URL of the web page you intend to make changes to, into the “Enter the page URL you want to edit” field or add the HTML source code of the web page you want to start testing.
+Next, you will add an experiment title.
+Below you can either add the exact URL of the web page you intend to make changes to, into the “Enter the page URL you want to edit” field or add the HTML source code of the web page you want to start testing.

-The second option, “upload your own HTML code”, is used mainly for the dynamically generated web pages, like the shopping cart page.
+The second option, “or upload HTML”, is used mainly for the dynamically generated web pages, like the shopping cart page.

-To create the changes you wish, in our case add the number of items available, you must go to the “Variations” tab and add a new Variation.
+To create the changes you want, in our case to add the number of items available, you must go to the “Variations” tab and add a new Variation.
 Here you will find the WYSIWYG editor which will help you make changes to the original version (“Control“) into the new Variation.

-Then, you will have to make the change in the editor like we did in our example:
+Then, you will have to make the change in the editor as we did in our example:

 From “Insert content”, choose “After selected”.